metacpan/metacpan-cpan-extracted/distros/B/B-DeparseTree/README.md

 Perl's B::Deparse but we save abstract tree information and associate that with Perl text fragments.
 These are fragments accessible by OP address.
-With this, in Perl you can determine get exactly where you in a program with granularity finer that at a line number boundary.
+With this, you can determine get exactly where you inside Perl in a program with granularity finer that at a line number boundary.

 Uses for this could be in stack trace routines like _Carp_.
 It is used